[ Back to ] -> [ Back to Books for All Ages ]

 I have also written about the historical importance of music—its use for protest or expression of changing attitudes in society—most directly in Give Me Liberty.
 Music has always been a way for humans to express and spread ideas and was particularly important as a political forum and as military signals during the American Revolution.

-Finally, studying music made me a better writer.
+For me, studying music made me a far better writer.
 It taught me a sense of pacing, rhythm, and that any composition—whether of words or musical notes—needs motifs that repeat, modulate, and evolve to a harmonious resolution.
 When I want to hear if a section I’ve written works, I read it aloud.
 If I stumble over phrases or I don’t sense a cadence, I know I need to tweak it.

 Why are animals often so important to your stories?

-Gr__0045_600.jpgLike any dog-lover, I know well the joy a dog can bring.
+Like any dog-lover, I know well the joy a dog can bring.
 My family has always taken rescue dogs, so I have also felt the touching moment when a previously abused or abandoned dog suddenly looks at us with trust and love.
 Something that was very important in Storm Dog.
-I’ve also had and marveled at the aura of wisdom surrounding cats, which comes into play in my upcoming Louisa June.
+I’ve also had and marveled at the aura of wisdom surrounding cats, which comes into play in Louisa June.

-faq_2.gifHistorically, horses were VERY important (both as transportation and companionship), so it is authentic to include them in my narratives set during certain time periods, like Give Me Liberty.
+Historically, horses were VERY important (both as transportation and companionship), so it is authentic to include them in my narratives set during certain time periods, like Give Me Liberty.
 In that novel, a mare named Vixen grew in importance without my really planning it.
 Inspiration is often an unconscious thing.
 Sometimes characters or situations creep into a book and grow with their own force.
-My daughter is an accomplished rider, an eventer during high school and college, a former National Champion with USPC (pony club).
-The bond between her and her horses as they trained to compete together was a beautiful and truly inspiring symbiosis to watch—clearly the seed for the horses in my novels.
-I also ride, but purely in an amateur mode.
-I consider one of my greatest accomplishments, though, to be learning to drive the horse trailer for my daughter’s lessons and competitions—and to back it up and park it evenly, which is even harder!
+My daughter is an accomplished rider, a USEA eventer during high school and college, a former National Champion with USPC.
+The bond between her and her horses as they trained to compete together was a beautiful and truly inspiring partnership to witness—clearly the seed for the horses in my novels.

 Why is there French dialogue in Under a War-torn Sky and A Troubled Peace?
 I don’t speak French.